QuaSi-Software/Documentation/docs/resie_fundamentals.md

 Determination of the order of execution of the simulation steps described above follows an algorithm consisting of several heuristics.
 Each heuristic imposes some order over some or all of the components and is overwritten by the heuristics following after that.

-**Note: As of now, it is an open question if this algorithm produces correct results for all relevant system topologies.**
+**Note: As of now, it is an open question if this algorithm produces correct results for all relevant energy systems.**

 1. Set up a base order of steps determined by the system function of the components:
     1. `All`: `Reset`